BattModels/Diffthermo_OCV_paper/README.md

 src: source code for the diffthermo model.
 If you want to use the diffthermo model, please have a look at train.py in this folder, there are detailed instruction on how to modify train.py to fit your own dataset.

-LFP: containing the diffthermo model (referred to as "This work" in Figure 2), which learns the discharging OCV curve of LFP with only 4 RK params.
+LFP: containing the diffthermo model (referred to as "This work" in Figure 2), which fits the discharging OCV curve of LFP with only 4 RK params.
 The diffthermo model is locaed in the subfolder Discharge_4_RK_params/.
 Discharge_NMat_Fig2a_even_distribution.csv contains the digitized LFP data.
 Data is from https://www.nature.com/articles/nmat2730, Figure 2a.
 Data digitized by WebPlotDigitizer https://automeris.io/WebPlotDigitizer/.

-graphite: containing the diffthermo model which learns the discharging OCV curve of LFP with 8 RK params (see graphite/7_RK_params).
+graphite: containing the diffthermo model which learns the discharging OCV curve of LFP with 9 RK params (see graphite/8_RK_params, which actually has 9 RK parameters).
 In this folder, train.py is adapted so that it supports multiple miscibility gaps in OCV profile.
 Graphite OCV data from https://iopscience.iop.org/article/10.1149/2.015301jes, Figure 2.
 Data digitized by WebPlotDigitizer https://automeris.io/WebPlotDigitizer/.

 LixFeSiO4: containing the diffthermo model which learns the discharging OCV curve of LixFeSiO4 with 6 RK params (see LixFeSO4/6_RK_params).
 Data is from https://www.nature.com/articles/nmat2730, Figure 1a.
 Data digitized by WebPlotDigitizer https://automeris.io/WebPlotDigitizer/.